BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 <script>
 // 1.
 Change text of the button
 // 2.
-Show number of times button has been clicked in the heading.
+Show number of times button has been clicked in the heading
 // 3.
-Store the number of times in a variable.
+Store the number of times in a variable

 const button = document.querySelector('#button');
 const heading = document.querySelector('#heading');